Department of Ucayali

-Ucayali ([ukaˈʝali]) is an inland department and region of Peru.
-Located in the Amazon rainforest, its name is derived from the Ucayali River.
+Ucayali ([ukaˈʝali]) is a department of Peru.
+Located in the Amazon rainforest, it is the second largest department in Peru, after Loreto.
+It is administered by a regional government.
 Its capital is the city of Pucallpa.

-It is the second largest department in Peru, after Loreto.
+The arapaima is depicted on both the flag and the seal of the region.

+Etymology

+Its name is derived from the Ucayali River.

 Geography

 Boundaries

-The department of Ucayali is bordered by the Brazilian state of Acre on the east; the department of Madre de Dios on the southeast; Cusco on the south; Junín, Pasco and Huánuco on the west; and Loreto on the north.
+The Department of Ucayali is bordered by the Brazilian state of Acre on the east; the department of Madre de Dios on the southeast; Cusco on the south; Junín, Pasco and Huánuco on the west; and Loreto on the north.

 Demographics

 Population

 According to the 2007 Census, the Ucayali department has a population of 432,159 inhabitants, 51.4% of which (222,132) are male and 48.6% (210,027) are female.
 75.3% of the population (325,347) live in urban areas while the remaining 24.7% (106,812) live in rural areas.

 As of 2002, the Instituto Nacional de Estadística e Informática estimated the department's population to be 468,922.